petekeller2/Epilogue-Starter-Kit/readme.md

 # Getting Started

 Put your credentials into src/config.js.
-Run `gulp env-staging-server` and `gulp env-test-server` to see if Epilogue Starter Kit is working properly locally.
-If it is not, check that you have babel and gulp installed.
-Also check if the npm libraries needed were installed (`npm install`).
+Run `gulp test-staging-server` and `gulp test-server` to see if Epilogue Starter Kit is working properly locally.

 If everything is working, you can start by adding or editing resources in the resources folder.
 To learn more about resources